 The built environment has a huge impact on the health and wellbeing of Londoners.
 Parks and squares bring people together, green spaces are the lungs of the city and help in the fight against pollution, good public transport gets people to school and work quickly and affordable homes should be accessible to everyone.
 Well designed places play a critical role in supporting community life and make people happier.
 MRC/CSO Social and Public Health Sciences Unit, University of Glasgow

-FoL’s Emerging Talent Programme is a 21-month paid position providing you unique insight into of a variety of jobs in housing and regeneration.
-During the Programme you will complete three different work placements, each based in different host employers, in London.
+During the programme, candidates will complete three different work placements, each based in different host employers, in London.
 Each placement will be orientated around different professional job roles in housing and regeneration.
-The different placements will help you start developing your own professional network which will support whichever career path you follow.
+The different placements will help candidates begin to develop their own professional network which will support a variety of future career paths.

-You will have the opportunity to combine practical experience with making a real different to each host employer.
+Candidates have the opportunity to combine practical experience with making a real different to each host employer.
 The placements will be 9 months, 6 months, then 6 months, running from the end of January 2022 to October 2023.
-The host employers include a variety of London borough councils, Housing Associations, government teams and a range of private sector companies – all working to build a better capital city.
+The host employers include a variety of London borough councils, housing associations, government teams, and a range of private sector companies – all working to build a better capital city.

-In addition to the 3 placements, you will be supported by:
+In addition to the three placements, candidates are supported by:

-- An individual mentor – an established professional working in housing and regeneration to provide support and advice specific to your personal development
+- An individual mentor – an established professional working in housing and regeneration to provide support and personal development

-- Exclusive learning and development sessions for you and your peers on the programme to build you skills, knowledge and understanding of housing and regeneration
+- Exclusive learning and development sessions on the programme to build skills, knowledge and understanding of housing and regeneration

 - Regular monitoring, support and guidance from a dedicated Programme Manager at Future of London

 - Support in securing ongoing employment after completing the Programme